 With the running sport’s characteristics, we see that the running activity is not always enough in itself.
 Thus, there is a large group of runners, who identify themselves by running.
 In that way, running is no longer only a sport – but a lifestyle.
 We could distinguish between whether you rationally with your common sense give reasons for your running habits, or you on the emotionally and physical plan just cannot stop with running.

 In this context, it is important to emphasize that you both have your body and are your body.
-If you talk about having your body, you express that you use your body to e.g. maintaining your current good appearance, in the optimization of a performance or like running for charity, where you put yourself aside for a higher purpose.
-In this way, you look at the body rather as a tool, which you have to nurture and maintain in order to operate for you.
+If you talk about having your body, you express that you use your body to e.g. maintaining your current good appearance, in the optimization of performance or like running for charity, where you put yourself aside for a higher purpose.
+In this way, you look at the body rather as a tool, which you have to nurture and maintain to operate for you.

 Another Type uses the Body as who you are

 When you are your body it’s an expression for that all realization happens through the body.
-The physical being, presence and well-being are central.
-It’s about physical sensations in the body, which often are personal but Comments like “I feel restlessness in the body, if I have not used it” or “I feel a mental well-being when I run” expresses the body awareness.
+The physical being, presence, and well-being are central.
+It’s about physical sensations in the body, which often are personal but Comments like “I feel a restlessness in the body if I have not used it” or “I feel a mental well-being when I run” expresses the body awareness.
 To describe body awareness and special experiences, we often use terms like “flow” or “Peak experience” as you may have heard about before.

 Experience Flow state & Runners high as Runner

 Flow is a mental state an optimal experience, a harmonious state that may be sought by will power and focus.
 It happens after hard work with consistent training over a period of months and years.
 Thus, in long-distance races, you can reach a stage where you know yourself so well, that you can adjust speed and distance in proportion to your actual level and experience the flow state.
-Peak experience is a very high and extraordinary state of happiness.
+A peak experience is a very high and extraordinary state of happiness.